Binary operations

 let compile_exp exp = match exp with (* some cases elided... *) | Lst [Sym "-"; e1; e2] -> compile_exp stack_index e1 @ [Mov (MemOffset (Reg Rsp, Imm stack_index), Reg Rax)] @ compile_exp (stack_index - 8) e2 @ [Mov (Reg R8, Reg Rax)] @ [Mov (Reg Rax, MemOffset (Reg Rsp, Imm stack_index))] @ [Sub (Reg Rax, Reg R8)] | Lst [Sym "="; e1; e2] -> compile_exp stack_index e1 @ [Mov (MemOffset (Reg Rsp, Imm stack_index), Reg Rax)] @ compile_exp (stack_index - 8) e2 @ [Mov (Reg R8, MemOffset (Reg Rsp, Imm stack_index))] @ [Cmp (Reg Rax, Reg R8)] @ zf_to_bool | Lst [Sym "<"; e1; e2] -> compile_exp stack_index e1 @ [Mov (MemOffset (Reg Rsp, Imm stack_index), Reg Rax)] @ compile_exp (stack_index - 8) e2 @ [Mov (Reg R8, MemOffset (Reg Rsp, Imm stack_index))] @ [Cmp (Reg R8, Reg Rax)] @ lf_to_bool

-flags; after a comparison operation, it will
+reads the SF and OF flags; after a comparison operation, it will

-if the first comparison argument was strictly
+set its operand to 1 if the first comparison argument was strictly

 less than the second.